 Pelé seemed not to care.
 He was simply eager to leave the media circus behind.
 With the aid of his compatriot Ronaldo, he rolled into the Kremlin’s concert hall, where FIFA delegates, B-list celebrities, and Gary Lineker were waiting for the World Cup draw to begin.
 As as he entered the cavernous room, spontaneous applause broke out.
 Pelé let the adoration wash over him and waved regally.
 He was still O Rei, the King, even if his throne now had wheels.

-Pelé is well into storage time of an extraordinary life; he’ll turn 80 this month.
+Pelé is well into stoppage time of an extraordinary life; he’ll turn 80 this month.
 There is, of course, no telling when the final whistle will blow, but after his most recent near-death episode this past April, when he contracted a urinary infection so severe he spent 13 days in the hospital, one thing is certain: The window to celebrate him while he’s still among us is narrowing.

 The once seemingly indestructible Brazilian who tormented defenders with insolent ease is now up against opponents whom he can’t turn inside out: a busted hip, which keeps him in constant pain despite two surgeries; a crumbling spine with extensive nerve damage; one working kidney requiring dialysis; both knees shot through with arthritis and devoid of cartilage.